 I know I’ve told the story before…but afterwards everyone came back to our apartment and got drunk on champagne.
 By that time it had started to snow.
 Our landlord’s wife, one of the guests, needed a ride home to their house in the country with a promise of dinner.
 The roads were slippery as hell as the light started to fade.
 When I came to the edge of town and turned left heading for Worton, my ’67 Saab started spinning counter-clockwise in the snow, directly in front of oncoming traffic, yet nobody panicked or screamed.
 I remember feeling calm and relaxed as the car slid slowly around in a circle and ended up pointing down the road where we wanted to go, perfectly placed on the right side of the road.
 I motored on through the gloom as if nothing had happened.
 We were invincible.

 In a few months, we’ll have been twenty years here in New Mexico.
 We don’t own a home, I have credit card debt, and the last few years have been harder than most.
 All the losses and dyings, my God, who knew?
 All I ever wanted to do is live with my darlin’ and be a real man.
 Since I seem to be real and the lady’s still here, there’s nothing to prove in the end.
-That this is it has also sunk in, in a good way, I hope.
-The eternal boy is a chastened old man with the heart of a lad and the soul of a thief, ambitious as ever and still shedding doubt.
+The eternal boy on his seventh or eighth life with the heart of a lad and the soul of a thief, ambitious as ever and still shedding doubt.
 It’s never over, you know.
 We go till we stop.

 She says when she first met me, she knew.
 I wasn’t that sure but fell like a monster and never once wanted to leave.
 Happy anniversary, babe!
 It was all meant to be.
 I owe you my life, and I’m yours.